Chess Visual Tutorial: Opening Strategy

 - "Don't Open Your Shield": Moving or exchanging these pawns can create undefended squares around your king.
 The pawns themselves could also become targets.
 Move these pawns only if you've determined it's necessary or useful to do so.
 Otherwise, it could weaken your king's protection.

-Rook and Queen Development (Major Pieces)
+Rook Development (Major Pieces)

 - Play to develop your rooks to open or semi-open files, or behind pawns that have potential to be exchanged open.